newville/wxmplot/_sources/plotpanel.txt

    show a FileDialog to save a PNG image of the current plot.

 .. method:: configure()

    show plot configuration window for customizing plot.

+.. method:: reset_config()

+   reset the configuration to default settings.

 :class:`PlotFrame`: a wx.Frame showing a :class:`PlotPanel`